Dgcon 2015 - Speakers

 Mr. Jeff Loyer, Signal and Power Integrity Product Manager, Altium

 Lecture: PCB Material and Copper Foil Considerations for Signal Integrity

-From 2000 to 2015, Jeff Loyer lead many Intel signal integrity groups tasked with solving issues arising during the implementation of high speed busses, and delivered papers outlining the results of those work groups (“Fiberweave effect”, conductor roughness, insertion loss modeling, etc.) at industry conferences and consortiums.
-His area of expertise has been server interconnect design, including PCB technology, High Density Interconnect (HDI, e.g. microvias and multi-laminations), flex circuits, cable and coax interconnects, and connectors.
+From 2000 to 2015, Jeff Loyer led many Intel signal integrity groups tasked with solving issues arising during the implementation of high speed busses, and delivered papers outlining the results of those work groups (“Fiberweave effect”, conductor roughness, insertion loss modeling, etc.) at industry conferences and consortiums.
+His areas of expertise have been server interconnect design, including PCB technology, High Density Interconnect (HDI, e.g. microvias and multi-laminations), flex circuits, cable and coax interconnects, and connectors.
 He was also the signal integrity lead for several Intel server platforms including architecture, design, troubleshooting, & validation.
 Jeff has taught several signal integrity classes within Intel and externally, striving to emphasize practical solutions and make electromagnetic concepts understandable for the digital designer.
 Since retiring from Intel earlier this year, he is now a product manager at Altium.

 Mr. Alex Manukovsky, Technical Lead, Signal & Power Integrity Team, Networking Division, Intel

 Lecture: Robust Deembedding Techniques- Practical Solutions To Lab Correlation Challenges